Social recruiting on Facebook:

 “Custom Audiences” option even lets you create your own, customized audience by importing your contact lists.
 Inputting contacts from your ATS or networking events is a great way of continuing contact with potential candidates and convert them into applicants.

-And that’s not all - you can take it even further by using the “Lookalike Audience” option, which will reach Facebook users who have similar characteristics to the applicants already on your list.
+And that’s not all - you can take your Facebook recruiting even further by using the “Lookalike Audience” option, which will reach Facebook users who have similar characteristics to the applicants already on your list.
 Cool, huh? 🙂

-This is a very, very fun type of ad!
+This is a very, very fun type of Facebook recruitment ad!
 It’s also called “the invisible ad” because although you use it for advertising, it doesn’t show up on your Facebook page timeline.
-This is especially handy if you’re using your company’s corporate Facebook page for recruiting, because it allows you to set up multiple posts for different audience.
+This is especially handy if you’re using your company’s corporate Facebook page for recruiting because it allows you to set up multiple posts for a different audience.

 Step 7: Use Facebook LiveFacebook Live streaming makes it possible to interact with your potential candidates in real-time via live chats or videos.
 And the best part of this highly effective Facebook recruiting tactic is that you don’t need any extra apps or video editing software - only your smartphone!
 And did we mention it’s completely free?

-Live video session is a unique opportunity to introduce your team, give tour of your office and answer candidates questions in a real time and in a really engaging and fun way!
-How it works?
+Live video session is a unique opportunity to introduce your team, give a tour of your office and answer candidates questions in a real time and in a really engaging and fun way!
+How does it work?

 Your video appears in your followers’ news feeds and you get live feedback on the number of people watching.
 You even get to see their comments as they come in!
 Oh, yes, and when the broadcast is over, a recorded version of the video will automatically be added to your timeline.

 L'Oréal Career page called L'Oréal Talent does both chat and video live session in style.
 Watch and learn about their great Facebook recruitment ideas!